-- Form an Innovation Team (2 or 3 members) around your business idea with associates you know – or request assistance for building a Team and your LTU Mentor will assist you.
+- Form an Innovation Team (2 or 3 members) around your business idea with associates you know – or request assistance for building a Team and the LTU Collaboratory will assist you.

 - Each team is matched with an Industry Mentor.
 You will receive frank feedback, mentorship, discussions and information from the Teaching Team and your Mentor, including testing ideas and assumptions about your business model; questioning what you are learning from customer meetings; and how you are applying feedback and your innovation.

-- Your team will meet with other Innovation Teams on Saturday mornings for 3 hours per Saturday for 9 weeks.
-Each Saturday morning will feature a guest speaker and each LTU I-Corps Team will present their progress on their respective business ideas to the group.
-Feedback will be given by the group to each individual that suggests productive tasks each Team can accomplish in the next week.
+- Your team will meet with other Innovation Teams on Saturdays.
+Each session will feature a guest speaker and each LTU I-Corps Team will present their progress on their respective business ideas to the group.
+Feedback will be given by the group to each individual who suggests productive tasks each Team can accomplish in the next week.

-- In addition to key assignments each week, Teams have the obligation to engage in approximately 100 direct meetings over nine weeks with customers, suppliers, partners and competitors to provide the necessary input to their Business Model Canvass.
+- In addition to key assignments each week, Teams have the obligation to engage in approximately 100 direct meetings over 9 weeks with customers, suppliers, partners, and competitors to provide the necessary input to their Business Model Canvas.

 - Teams members should commit approximately 15-20 hours per week to advance their work plans.

 - Each LTU I-Corps Team will update its Business Model document each week and use software provided by the program to record customer insights.